Investment Management: Compare the Benefits of Private Independents to Large Public Firms

 Remember the ‘portfolio overwhelm’ we talked about earlier?

-With a top investment manager on your side, you don’t have to spend time on almost any of this.
+With a top investment advisor on your side, you don’t have to spend time on almost any of this.

-You can enjoy your life, knowing all these critical tasks are being handled by a professional whose job is to give you the enjoyable lifestyle you desire – especially in retirement.
+You can enjoy your life, knowing all these critical tasks are being handled by investment professionals whose job is to give you the enjoyable lifestyle you desire – especially in retirement.

 4. One-Stop Family Financial Planning